TheIoTLearningInitiative/RaspberryPi/Documentation/EmbeddedLinux/Gpio.md

 # General Purpose Input Output (GPIO)

-> General-purpose input/output (GPIO) is a generic pin on an integrated circuit whose behavior—including whether it is an input or output pin—is controllable by the user at run time.
-Wikipedia
+> General-purpose input/output (GPIO) is a generic pin on an integrated circuit or computer board whose behavior—including whether it is an input or output pin—is controllable by the user at run time.
+[Wikipedia](https://en.wikipedia.org/wiki/General-purpose_input/output)

 - [Linux Kernel GPIO Documentation](https://www.kernel.org/doc/Documentation/gpio/)
 - [LWN GPIO In The Kernel: An Introduction](https://lwn.net/Articles/532714/)